 In addition to hosting a variety of social opportunities for individuals with Ds of all ages, we actively partner with other organizations throughout the year to offer seasonal gatherings including, but not limited to: Summer Picnic, Holiday Party and Dance, Game Nights and Community Outings.

-We support and empower adults with Ds through regular social Meet-Up groups, Independent Living Retreats, Vocational Programming and Community-Based Experiences to increase independence, encourage self-advocacy and boost self-confidence as contributing members of their communities.
+We support and empower adults with Ds through regular social Meet-Up groups, Adult Weekend Retreats, Vocational Programming and Community-Based Experiences to increase independence, encourage self-advocacy and boost self-confidence as contributing members of their communities.

 We support the community-at-large in an effort to promote acceptance and inclusion within schools, community organizations (i.e. YMCAs, local churches) and local businesses through consultation, training and technical assistance.